 What is ExplorEC?

-ExplorEC is the online (paperless) registration portal for both Aspirations and dual enrollment courses.
+ExplorEC is the online (paperless) registration portal for both Aspirations and Concurrent Enrollment courses.

 I don't live in Presque Isle, can I still take Aspirations courses?

 Yes, Maine high school students can take Aspirations courses regardless of your location in Maine.
 We offer courses on-site in Presque Isle, at the Houlton Center, and online.

 Can I take any class?

 You can take any 100 or 200 level academic course for which you have met the course prerequisites as long as there is space available.
 Please remember the credit hour limits for free tuition.